numpy/numpy/doc/source/f2py/f2py.getting-started.rst

 modifications to their source codes are not desirable nor even possible.

 However, if editing Fortran codes is acceptable, then the generation of an intermediate signature file can be skipped in most cases.
 Namely, F2PY specific attributes can be inserted directly to Fortran source codes using the so-called F2PY directive.
-A F2PY directive defines special comment lines (starting with ``Cf2py``, for example) which are ignored by Fortran compilers but F2PY interprets them as normal lines.
+A F2PY directive consists of special comment lines (starting with ``Cf2py`` or ``!f2py``, for example) which are ignored by Fortran compilers but interpreted by F2PY as normal lines.

-Here is shown a modified version of the previous Fortran code, save it as ``fib3.f``:
+Consider a modified version of the previous Fortran code with F2PY directives, saved as ``fib3.f``:

 .. literalinclude:: ./code/fib3.f
    :language: fortran